 Note 3.
-Arbitral Award Against Venezuela Related to the Brisas Project:
+Arbitral Award Enforcement:

 In October 2009, Gold Reserve initiated a claim (the "Brisas Arbitration") under the Additional Facility Rules of the ICSID of the World Bank.
 The Company filed its claim to obtain compensation for the losses caused by the wrongful actions of Venezuela that terminated the Brisas Project in violation of the terms of the Treaty between the Government of Canada and the Government of Venezuela for the Promotion and Protection of Investments (the "Canada-Venezuela BIT").
 (Gold Reserve Inc. v.
 Bolivarian Republic of Venezuela (ICSID Case No. ARB(AF)/09/1)).